devtut/generate/docs/python/mutable-vs-immutable-and-hashable-in-python.md

 ---
-metaTitle: Mutable vs Immutable (and Hashable) in Python
-description: Mutable vs Immutable, Mutable and Immutable as Arguments
+metaTitle Mutable vs Immutable (and Hashable) in Python description Mutable vs Immutable, Mutable and Immutable as Arguments
 ---

 # Mutable vs Immutable (and Hashable) in Python